Scrambling Groundsel (Senecio angulatus) Indoor Care; Watering, Propagation, Problems

 According to Greater Wellington Pest and Weed Central, Scrambling Groundsel has been found to be invasive.
 It is not recommended to be planted in the ground as given time, it will smoother trees.
 To counter this invasive nature, always destroy the underground rhizomes before discarding as they easily resprout.

-Senecio angulatus Care Indoors
+How to Care for Senecio angulatus Indoors

 Creeping Groundsel, Senecio angulatus